-If, and when, women are legally allowed to drive in the Kingdom and if Saudization results in the departure of more third country national expatriates from Saudi Arabia, some analysts expect that the number of bakalahs will decrease significantly.
+If, and when, women are legally allowed to drive in the Kingdom and the Saudi-ization work policy results in the departure of more than third of the country national expatriates from Saudi Arabia, some analysts expect that the number of Bakalahs will decrease significantly.
 The Saudi government has put teeth over the past few years in its long-standing Saudi-ization program by compelling private sector firms to increase the percentage of Saudis in their workplace by five percent per year.
 For example, the Saudi Government decreed in 2004 that all checkout counters at hypermarkets/supermarkets must be manned exclusively by Saudi citizens.
 In 2000, the government banned expatriates from working in fruit and vegetable markets and in 2002 the ban was extended to bakalahs (corner stores) with less than 40 square meters.
 There are more than 50,000 bakalahs in the Kingdom.